 The first practice of PSM involves planning and developing of Scope Management Plan (SMP).
-SMP is prepared upon consulting with the project stakeholders and retrieving information from the project plan and the charter.
+SMP is prepared to consult with the project stakeholders and retrieve information from the project plan and the charter.
 SMP enables one to determine, manage, monitor and evaluate the scope of a project.

 2. Accumulate Requisites

 The second practice is to determine the requisites of the project stakeholders and document the same.
 This process employs various tools and methods (such as Interviews, Survey Questionnaires, Focus group discussions, Observation methods) to extract information about the stakeholder’s requirements and expectations from a project.
 This enables the project administrators to prevent the chances of possible errors or obstacles during the course of a project.